Italy > Veneto > Custoza > Seiterre Tenuta San Leone

 The WineS

-SeiTerre’s Custoza Bianco is a blend of Garganega, Trebbiano, Cortese and Friulano.
+Seiterre’s Custoza Bianco is a blend of Garganega, Trebbiano, Cortese and Friulano.
 Harvested in the early morning to capture better acidity, the wine is vinified at low temperature in stainless steel before racking off the lees and bottling.
 Bright and fresh with notes of underripe peach and elderflower… a great example of the style and a perfect pairing with a shrimp and spring vegetable risotto.